 Gayle Laakmann McDowell & Jackie Bavaro

-More than a primer on which interview questions to prep or how to write a killer resume (although this book cover both), McDowell and Bavaro get to the core of what the position of a product manager really is.
+More than a primer on which interview questions to prep or how to write a killer resume (although this book covers both), McDowell and Bavaro get to the core of what the position of a product manager really is.
 Examine the role from all sides to learn not only how to land a job, but master your daily responsibilities and advance your career as well.

 2. The Product Manager's Survival Guide: Everything You Need to Know to Succeed as a Product Manager